 FINANCIAL & ADMINISTRATIVE SERVICES

-The Administrative Services office is responsible, through the Conference Board of Trustees, for the oversight and operation of the Area Center, the Episcopal residence, the conference and district parsonages, and all conference property and insurance.
-Questions about church parsonages, and architects/contractors working on building construction/expansion should be directed to the director of Financial and Administrative Services.
+The Administrative Services office is responsible, through the Conference Board of Trustees, for the oversight and operation of the Area Center, the episcopal residence, Conference and district parsonages, and all Conference property and insurance.
+Questions about church parsonages, and architects/contractors working on building construction/expansion should be directed to the executive director of Financial & Administrative Services.

 Questions about closing a church building or abandoning a church property should be directed to your district superintendent’s office.